ipfs-shipyard/discussify-styleguide/src/components/avatar/README.md

 # Avatar

-Avatar to render the user's image, fallbacking to the user's initials.
+Avatar to render the user's image, fallbacks to the user's initials.

 ## Usage